yeehaa123/elab/CHAT/lab.md

 ## Why this research team would be best to perform this research

-+ Sabrina Sauer: up-and-coming star at uva, expertise on living labs, our secret weapon

-+ Johanna Barnbeck: Embedded and Artistic Researcher that worked as a consultant

-+ Dark Horse: For Design Thinking

-+ Jan Hein Hoogstad: Professional Coding Education and Mentorship in SF

-+ Marijn Koolen: user studies and user needs,

-+ Nynke Bos: ICT Innovation Bad-ass

-+ Ginette Verstraete:

-+ Robin Boast: Yoda

-+ UvA participants are currently developing a lab at the UvA as well as the coding the platform to which this is linked,

-+ Boast, Hoogstad and Sauer: media studies backgrounds
+Sabrina Sauer is a prominent researcher at the University of Amsterdam, with specific expertise on living labs.
+Johanna Barnbeck is an Embedded Artistic Researcher who has worked as a creative consultant, making her ideal for a project that links academic and non-academic worlds.
+Jan Hein Hoogstad is an Assistant Professor in Cultural Analysis and Comparative Literature who has also taught coding bootcamps and workshops, including at the Dev Bootcamp in San Francisco.
+Marijn Koolen, an Assistant Professor in the digital humanities at the University of Amsterdam, specializes in user studies and user needs, and this project is aimed at finding what tools would most benefit users and then creating them.
+All three of the above have backgrounds in media studies.
+Nynke Bos is an expert in ICT innovation.
+Ginette Verstraete ... ... ...
+Robin Boast has been working for over thirty years in what today we call Digital Humanities.
+His work has focused on diverse topics, ranging from the first digital collection projects in museums and universities to the more recent emergence of the Web and social computing, to the question of digitality itself.
+Partiipants from the University of Amsterdam are currently developing a lab at their university as well as the coding platform, which links to this lab project.
+Dark Horse is a company that works in Design Thinking, which is central to the lab.

 + VU expertise